Steen Ottesen Brahe (1547–1620): Personal life

 Brahe married three times.
 His first wife was Birgitte Rosenkrantz (1555–1588), a daughter of Otte Rosenkrantz and Ide Gjøe.
-They married on 18 September 1575 and she bore him seven children.
+They married on 18 September 1575 and had seven children.

 His second wife was Kirstine Holck (1558–1599), a daughter of Hans Holck and Margrethe Rotfeldt and the widow of Hans Krafse til Egholm (died c.
 1587).
-They were married on 6 September 1590 and she bore him two children.
+They were married on 6 September 1590 and had two children.

 His children included Otte Steensen Brahe of Næsbyholm (died in 1651), Jørgen Steensen Brahe of Hvedholm (died 1661) and Tyge Brahe.

 His third wife was Sophie Rostrup Jørgensdatter.
 They had no children.